 I chose to make this recipe because whenever we go out for breakfast/brunch, there’s a pretty good chance my mom will order Eggs Florentine, a spinach/vegetarian version of Eggs Benedict.
 I thought that’d be an impressive main course for my “fancy brunch at home” concept–if I practiced the parts I knew I’d be weak on.
 As you can read in 20-13: Béarnaise and Hollandaise Sauces, I’ve had trouble with hollandaise before, and my egg poaching isn’t much better.

 Since this had to mostly be a day-of recipe, the table was set and the guests already sitting & waiting for their meals when I had to do the bulk of the work.
 You can see 17-44: Homemade Danish Pastries all wrapped-up and waiting for the meal.
-As I learned, it’s hard to be a line cook in your home kitchen.
+As I learned, it’s hard to be a line cook (especially when you’re running a solo line) in your home kitchen.

 Ingredients.
 I started this marathon cooking session off days earlier by making these English muffins from Serious Eats.
 This was what impressed my mother the most–that I made my own English muffins.
 I had store-bought ones waiting in the fridge in case it didn’t go well, but luckily those turned out great.